davidjbradshaw/iframe-resizer/README.md

 * **offsetTop** The number of pixels between the top edge of the containing page and the top edge of the iframe
 * **scrollLeft** The number of pixels between the left edge of the iframe and the left edge of the iframe viewport
 * **scrollTop** The number of pixels between the top edge of the iframe and the top edge of the iframe viewport

+Your callback function will be recalled when the parent page is scrolled or resized.

+Pass `false` to getPageInfo to disable the callback.

 ### scrollTo(x,y)